Medical mystery: Woman gives birth to children, discovers her twin is actually the biological mother

 Further DNA analysis showed that Fairchild was more like an aunt to her children than a mother, but Fairchild didn’t have a sister.
 Then, the discovery of a similar case in Boston brought to light another possibility.

-Thanks to a rare genetic condition, it turned out that Fairchild was a chimera — essentially a twin in her own body.
+It turned out that Fairchild had a rare genetic condition known as chimera — essentially, she had a twin in her own body.
 Graham Noble of guardianlv.com has more on the condition:

 Those rare individuals, dubbed “Chimeras”, had started out as twins; in the early stage of pregnancy, one of the twins had merged with – been absorbed by, one could almost say – the other twin.
 The cells of the consumed twin, however, did not disappear and remained alive in one concentrated area of their sibling’s body.
 In essence, a human chimera is one person made up of two separate sets f genetic material; they are, in fact, their own twins.